JeffreyRodriguez/Liberator12k/Receiver/README.md

 ### Fire Control Group
 Abbreviated "FCG" - the most involved of all the components.
 Literally all the moving parts are here.

 ![](Preview_FCG.jpg)
 *Figure 3: Fire Control Group*

 <!-- NEW PAGE -->
 ### Lower
 The grip for the gun, also holds the trigger from the FCG.

 ![](Preview_Lower.jpg)
 *Figure 4: Lower*

 <!-- NEW PAGE -->
 ### Stock
 A spacer and buttpad for your receiver.
+Another of the major prints that will benefit greatly from a large nozzle.

 ![](Preview_Stock.jpg)
 *Figure 5: Stock*